jovotech/jovo-framework/docs/03_app-logic/02_data/README.md

 ## Persisting Data

-> Learn more about Sessions here: [Handling Intents and States/Introduction to User Sessions](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/03_app-logic/routing/#introduction-to-user-sessions).
+> Learn more about Sessions here: [App Logic > Routing > Introduction to User Sessions](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/03_app-logic/routing/#introduction-to-user-sessions).

 If you want to store user input to use later, there is an important distinction to be made: Should the information only be available during a session, or be persisted for use in later sessions?

 ### Session Attributes

 For information that is only needed across multiple requests during one session, you can attach attributes to your responses.
-Learn more here: [Handling Intents and States/Session Attributes](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/03_app-logic/routing/#session-attributes).
+Learn more here: [App Logic > Routing > Session Attributes](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/03_app-logic/routing/#session-attributes).

 ### Database Integrations

 For information that is needed across sessions, you can use our database integrations.
-Learn more here: [Integrations/Databases](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/06_integrations/databases).
+Learn more here: [Integrations > Databases](https://github.com/jovotech/jovo-framework-nodejs/tree/master/docs/06_integrations/databases).